ArctosDB/documentation-wiki/_how_to/How-to-Create-a-Freezer-Box-Container.markdown

   ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Horizontal_orientation.JPG)

-* Click Update.
+* Click Save Container Edits.
-* To create the container positions, if relevant, go back to the Edit Container Tab under Find Container.
-This time, click Positions.
-* You will get a pop up asking for the go ahead to creat all new positions for this container.
-Click Yes.
-* You should now see a form with positions that allows you to scan objects.
-In the case of a freezer box, this is a 10x10 grid.
+* You should now see "positions" at the top of the edit form.
+Click it.
+* Enter the dimensions of the positions **caution!** make sure the sum of the position dimensions will fit into the container you just created AND the position dimensions will accomodate the containers that will be placed in the individual positions.
-* Tissues can be scanned into position using a scanner programmed to TAB.
-For a 9x9 box in a freezer box with 100 positions, leave the last row and column blank.
+* Containers can be scanned into position using a scanner programmed to TAB.
-* Parts may not be deleted from a positions form.
-To delete or reposition, the part must be moved elsewhere and then back into the correct position.
-On moving a part, hit the Refresh on your browser to see the new position and eliminate the old postion.
+* Containers may not be deleted from a position.
+To delete or reposition, the container must be moved elsewhere and then back into the correct position.
+After moving a container, hit the Refresh on your browser to see the changes in position.

 # Alternate Method